 Make sure that Google Analytics tracking code is placed under Convert Experiments code, in your website's header.
-You can use either the Universal analytics code or the ga.js asynch Classic version.
+You can use the Classic Analytics (ga.js) or the Universal Analytics code (analytics.js) or the Global Site Tag (gtag.js) version.
 Any custom Google Analytics code could break the integration.

 If you are using the ga.js tracking and therefore the custom variables, the data will be visible in two locations: